jakerella/jquery-mockjax/README.md

 The default behavior is that Mockjax returns `"hello"`, but with `matchInRegistrationOrder` set to `false`, Mockjax would return `"byebye"`.

+This behavior allows you to override older handlers after they are initially set.

 ### Removing Mockjax Handlers ###

 If you need to reset the Mockjax handlers you've added, just call